 Chris Flack – Design Director at Strategy Christchurch

-There are two projects that come to mind that are Christmas-related.
+Two projects come to mind that are Christmas-related.
 The first one is the meaning of Christmas for the Sunday Times magazine.
 Taking the theme of commerce versus religion, we staged a mock boxing match between the ‘Father of Christmas’ and the ‘Son of God’.
-The ensuing fight was advertised using a carefully crafted blend of line cut illustration and poster bill typography.
+The ensuing fight was advertised using a carefully crafted blend of line-cut illustration and poster bill typography.
 We let the viewer decide whether Santa or Jesus came out ahead.

 The second project was our annual gift of Christmas Paper to our clients.
-For the last 25 years (or so) we have produced seasonal Christmas paper for our customers as an end of year gift.
-This year has been challenging but we felt it was important to continue that tradition for 2020 and also help get us into the festive mood.
+For the last 25 years (or so), we have produced seasonal Christmas paper for our customers as an end-of-year gift.
+This year has been challenging, but we felt it was important to continue that tradition for 2020 and also help get us into the festive mood.
 We produced a range of different designs this year.
-One of my ideas for 2020 was to use the Christmas Paper as a canvas to learn — with bold use of silver and black (two colours strongly linked to New Zealand) and a modern typography-based design that translates a range of common Christmas statements from Te Reo Māori (the indigenous language of Aotearoa, New Zealand) to English — all with the aim of using Christmas time as a chance to learn something new.
+One of my ideas for 2020 was to use the Christmas Paper as a canvas to learn — with bold use of silver and black (two colors strongly linked to New Zealand) and a modern typography-based design that translates a range of common Christmas statements from Te Reo Māori (the indigenous language of Aotearoa, New Zealand) to English — all with the aim of using Christmas time as a chance to learn something new.

 Martin Schwartz – Graphic Designer & Illustrator